ibm-cloud-docs/Registry/container-registry-cli.md

 `--retain-untagged`
 :   (Optional) Retain all untagged images when the retention policy is being processed.
 Only tagged images are analyzed and, if the images don't meet the criteria, they are deleted.
 If the option isn't specified, all tagged and untagged images are analyzed and, if the images don't meet the criteria, they are deleted.

+`--deletion-threshold-days`
+:   (Optional) Sets a minimum age in days that an image must reach before the retention policy can delete it.
+Images that are younger than `DAYS` are always retained, even if retaining them exceeds the `--images` count. `DAYS` must be a positive integer.
+The default value is `0`, which means no threshold applies.

 `--force`, `-f`
 :   (Optional) Force the command to run with no user prompts.